jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

   explicitly set the height of the row using ``set_row()`` if it crosses an inserted image.

-Inserting images into headers or a footers isn't supported.

 BMP images are only supported for backward compatibility.
 In general it is best to avoid BMP images since they aren't compressed.
 If used, BMP images must be 24 bit, true color, bitmaps.